grandes-ecoles

 Show that $X$ admits a variance and that $$\mathbb{V}(X) = U^\top \Sigma_Y U.$$

-Q24 Discrete Random Variables Covariance Matrix and Multivariate Expectation View
+Q24 Linear combinations of normal random variables Covariance Matrix and Multivariate Expectation View

 We consider $n$ discrete random variables $Y_1, \ldots, Y_n$ with random vector $Y$ and covariance matrix $\Sigma_Y$.
 The objective is to show that $$\mathbb{P}\left(Y - \mathbb{E}(Y) \in \operatorname{Im}\Sigma_Y\right) = 1.$$ We denote by $r$ the rank of the covariance matrix of $Y$.